-For example, when a bag of chips slides from 10 oz. to 9.5 oz with no change in cost, it is shrinkflation.
+For example, when a bag of chips slides from 10 to 9.5 ounces with no change in cost, it is shrinkflation.
 Unfortunately, shrinkflation in canned fruit is even sneakier than a bag of chips.

-While the ounces in a can of fruit stay the same, there is less fruit and more syrup.
+While the ounces in a can of fruit stay the same, there is less fruit and too much syrup.
 The product is still 21 ounces, but you are paying for watery syrup instead of fruit.
 Grrr.

 This type of shrinkflation happens with cherry pie filling too.
-The can is 21 oz., but you find tons of syrupy gel and a handful of cherries when you open the can.
+The can is 21 ounces, but you find tons of syrupy gel and a handful of cherries when you open the can.

 What is the ratio of cherries to filling gel in canned filling?